 12. Add some spices to your brewed coffee:

-Camper percolators can have a cup of coffee with a very strong flavor.
+Camper percolators can have a cup of coffee with a robust flavor.
 In contrast, most people do not have a palate for strong coffee.

 Some put sugar, cream, milk, or another flavor on their hot drinks.
-Well, you have a choice to add spices to your coffee to get the flavor you want.
+You can add spices to your coffee to get your desired taste.

 13. Practice how to use the camping coffee percolator:

-Make the right coffee in the forest with the camp percolator.
+Make the proper coffee in the forest with the camp percolator.
 How?
 Practice using the camp percolator every time you make coffee while camping.

 Continue the process until you get it proper.
-The best learning strategy is to get the most functionality out of this coffee percolating unit.
+The best learning strategy is to get the most functionality from this percolating coffee unit.

-Therefore, it is best to practice the above steps twice at home before your trip.
+Therefore, practicing the above steps twice at home before your trip is best.
 You can use a percolator on your gas stove and get the same results in a campfire.

 When using the stove to boil it, all you have to do is reduce the heat.
 The benefit of using a pot at home is that you realize how well coffee works for you.
 Try a teaspoon of ground coffee per cup and check its strength.